biglala89/Sample_SQL/README.md

-This repos contains some of the SQL queries that I developed before.
+This repos contains some of the SQL queries that I wrote.